dabbodev/Moxley/readme.md

 node._root
 ```

-._parent can be used to automatically retrieve a reference to the parent node of any data node
+._parent can be used to automatically retrieve a reference to the parent node of any data node, also works with collections

 ```javascript
 node._parent